Using Account Holder Behavior to Prevent Banking Fraud

 What behavior-based anomaly detection solutions also may have noticed are the activities that the victim typically does during each session that were not part of this session.
 Perhaps the victim always checks account balances, or reviews recent transactions at the beginning of each session.
 The fact that these activities were skipped is a clue that something odd is happening and could be cause for closer monitoring of the account or escalated approval for transactions.

-Rake Narang: Meanwhile what online safety tips would you give to consumers who are relying more on online banking using their tablets and smartphone apps?
+Info Security PG: Meanwhile what online safety tips would you give to consumers who are relying more on online banking using their tablets and smartphone apps?

 Terry Austin: We are strong proponents of the use of layered security.
 An important first line of defense is the account holder’s device.
 We encourage online banking users to have security software in place that will decrease the risk of their device being compromised, and be sure to keep the software up to date.